North Creek Wetland Overview

-The University of Washington Bothell – Cascadia Community College campus houses one of the largest and most complex floodplain restorations in Washington State.
-Begun in 1997 with the construction of campus, this ecological restoration is a bold attempt to restore the lower part of the North Creek stream channel and 58 acres of pastureland to a sustainable, functioning floodplain ecosystem within an urbanizing watershed.
+The University of Washington Bothell/Cascadia College campus houses one of the largest and most complex floodplain restorations in Washington State.
+The restoration began in 1997 with the construction of campus, and is a bold attempt to restore the lower part of the North Creek stream channel and 58 acres of pastureland to a sustainable, functioning floodplain ecosystem within an urbanizing watershed.
 The project is unique in the degree to which fundamental theories of ecosystem and restoration ecology were utilized in the design and are being employed in the management of the site.

 Diligent maintenance combined with thoughtful design has helped make this wetland a regionally-recognized success story.
-Just seven years after finishing planting, the wetland met 100% of the ten-year project objectives.
-It is already home to a rich mosaic of plants and animals, providing a living laboratory for the study of wetland ecosystems and restoration.
+Just seven years after finishing planting, the wetland met 100% of its ten-year project objectives set in the design plan.
+It is now home to a rich mosaic of plants and animals, providing a living laboratory for the study of wetland ecosystems and ecological restoration.
 K-12 and college classes from around the Puget Sound region have visited, while local scientists use the site to study nature and its recovery.

 Sarah Simonds Green Conservatory

 The Sarah Simonds Green Conservatory (SSGC) was completed in the summer of 2013.
-This complex on the western edge of the wetlands houses a greenhouse, classroom, and support space for education and research.
-Surrounding the SSGC are raised beds for demonstration of native plantings and experimental plots, as well as facilities for raising native plants for ongoing management of the wetlands.
-The SSGC provides a dynamic center for environmental learning and a portal to the campus wetlands.
+This complex on the western edge of the wetland houses a greenhouse, classroom, and support space for education and research.
+Surrounding the SSGC are raised beds for demonstration of native plantings and experimental plots, as well as facilities for raising native plant starts for ongoing management of the wetland.
+The SSGC provides a dynamic center for environmental learning and a portal to the campus wetland.

-Please contact us for questions or comments about the wetlands
+Please contact us for questions or comments about the wetland.